SJPMechaEagles/Notes/README.md

 # Notes
-Important notes for correctly programing a VEX cortex
+Important notes related to correctly programing a VEX cortex

 ## Printing and Terminal
 By: Fred Lu